 My journey since that day has taken me down several paths of growth and service for the Kingdom of God.
 My first servant roles in churches started with teaching 5th grade boys here in Jacksonville at Ft.
 Caroline Christian Church and then leading bible studies in homes for singles at FBC Ft.
 Lauderdale, where I eventually met my wife Michelle.
 Over time, I found myself serving as a deacon at FBC FTL and then as a Deacon and eventual Elder at Covenant Fellowship Baptist Church in Stuart FL where we moved after finishing my medical training as a Family Physician in Columbus, GA.
 During our days in Stuart, Michelle and I helped launch an intensive bible study group called Community Bible Study which is still going strong today.
 After moving back to Jacksonville in 2014, I became involved in Evangelism and Discipleship training with the #NoPlaceLeft Movement Network and now also serve as a Connect Group leader for Young Families here at FCBC.

 My family, who includes two wonderful daughters (Abby and Ashley), have been members here at FCBC for the past 4 years.
 I was honored to get the call from a Nominating Committee member late last year to help transition this church from our current lead pastor to a new lead pastor.
 As a Catalytic Leader for the #NoPlaceLeft movement I have been coordinating teams and working with church leaders for the past 4 years developing intentional processes for reproducing disciples, leaders and churches.
 My profession as a Family Physician allows me the great privilege of knowing individuals very personally and investing in there lives to find balance to a healthy life experience.
 My own experience as a Mayo Clinic Consultant and Instructor has afforded me many opportunities to train students and residents as well as be part of many teams and committees pursuing what’s best for our patients and the overall organization.
-I hope these life experiences will aid me as I assist with serving on this Transition Team.
+I hope these life experiences will aid me as I assist with serving on the Pastor Search Team.
 My desire is to prayerfully help develop and lead a smooth and healthy transition of leadership that ensures a place for our current and future generations to call home and continue to be equipped as Disciples of Christ and Disciple Makers until all have heard the Good News.
 He is worthy!

 I grew up in a small town in south Mississippi where I was raised and very active in the Baptist church.
 I became a Christian at the age of 12 after attending a summer camp with my church youth group.